zapplea/sentiment_coarse_model/sentiment/coarse_nn/relevance_score/README.md

 ## where to implement atr_data_generator:
 in util/coarse/

+## which data set do we use?
+we use restaurant data from Yelp dataset.

 ## How to use relevance score
 1. pre-processing of data:
    (1) pad each sentence the maximal length;